CanLaw Guide to Family Law

 Review by a Judge

 Your completed file is then sent to a judge to be reviewed.
 Neither you nor the respondent are required to appear before the judge.
-If the judge is satisfied with the material, he or she will grant the Divorce Order, and the court office will send both you and the respondent a copy.
+If the judge is satisfied with the material, he or she will grant the Divorce Order.